 Almost one in five people deals with it at some point in their life.
 One in every twenty deals with it on the regular.
 Pro basketball players get depression.
 Physicists get depression.
 Kindergarten teachers get depression.
 You’re not struggling with it because there’s something weird or wrong with you, or because of anything you did or didn’t do.

 You’re struggling with it because depression is in the deck for humanity, and you happened to get the cards.
 Lots of us did.

 You and I are a couple of them.
 Welcome, my friend, to the depression club.

 Pass me some pizza, will you?

-Note: Thanks to the overwhelming response to this post and its companion piece, I'm actually writing a book that covers this and a whole lot more, with the same honest tone.
+Note: Thanks to the overwhelming response to this post and its companion piece (a million readers from 193 countries?!), I'm actually writing a book that covers this and a whole lot more, with the same honest tone.